Yuki512/Agentic-Architect-Challenge/README.md

   The PDF supports refunds within 30 days for unused products.
 It does not support this 90-day request for a used product.

 - **Final result: Human review required**
-  The system does not promise a refund that is unsupported by the PDF.

-- **Final result: Human review required**
   The customer is informed that the support team will review the case.